fagg/matlab-functions-af/README.md

 break something and I won't hold your hand.

-That being said, if you have a legitimate bug report, suggestion, improvement or comment, please email me (ashton@fagg.id.au).
+That being said, if you have a legitimate bug report, suggestion, improvement or comment, please email me (ashton@fagg.id.au) - "patches welcome".

-"Patches Welcome".